nediyonbe/Scheduling/README.md

 # Intro
-This is an ongoing work for task scheduling:
-This program aims at prioritizing different manufacturing tasks with the objective of keeping the costs minimal while respecting the following constraints:
+This is task scheduling program that prioritizes different manufacturing tasks with the objective of keeping the costs minimal while respecting the constraints below.

+A prior version of this has been used in a bus assembly plant which I am now updating for publishing as an Operations Research Case Study.

+While the real life example that triggered the creation of this program takes place in a manufacturing environment, it can be applied to almost any projet management / scheduling job

 ## Constraints
 1. Tasks may have a precedence prerequisite i.e. to be able to start task B, task A should have ended
 2. Each task must be finished before a given deadline i.e. latest finish time